-- Recognize patterns: become aware of your thoughts and feelings and make adjustments.
+- Recognize patterns: Become aware of your thoughts and feelings and make adjustments.

 People Pleasers are often thought of by others as selfless individuals who are considerate and compassionate.
 In reality, the true motivation behind people pleasing is much deeper than that.
 People Pleasers are often scared and insecure individuals with an unconscious need to receive love and acceptance.
 It’s nice to do things for others, certainly, but true kindness needs to be authentic and not given with the expectation of getting something back in return.
-Authentic people honor their own needs by setting boundaries to avoid becoming angry and resentful when needs are not met.
+Authentic people honor their own needs by setting boundaries to avoid becoming angry and resentful when their needs are not met.

 Seek the help of a coach or therapist if you have a hard time breaking this habit.

-Valerie Grimes is a master at helping people overcome their negative belief systems, false opinions, and self-defeating habits that reside in their subconscious mind.
+Valerie Grimes is a master at helping people overcome their negative belief systems, false opinions, and self-defeating habits that reside in their subconscious minds.
 Those blocks consistently sabotage people’s relationships, health, and opportunities for success in business and other important realms of their lives.

-A 2002 graduate of the Dallas Hypnosis Training Institute, Valerie is certified by the American Council of Hypnotist Examiners, and Founder of The Flow Center for Hypnosis.
+A 2002 graduate of the Dallas Hypnosis Training Institute, Valerie is certified by the American Council of Hypnotist Examiners and Founder of The Flow Center for Hypnosis.